NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 Managing Data Collection Tags In Supertag

 All tags that fire via SuperTag include a data collection designation.
 This simply denotes whether or not a tag collect data.
-All tags that are designated as data collection tags are restricted when a user does not consent to data collection via the Consent Mana.
+All tags that are designated as data collection tags are restricted when a user does not consent to data collection via the Consent Management Framework.
 This designation allows you to use SuperTag to fire tags that do not collect data, but simply render content on your page.

 To update the data collection designation for a tag, perform these steps.